WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Multiple Access and Error logs and formats can be loaded, parsed and imported along with User Agent parsing and IP Address Geolocation retrieval processes within a single "Import Load" execution.

-A single "Import Load" execution can be configured to only load logs to Server (single child process) leaving other processes to be executed within another "Import Load" on a centralized computer.
+A "Import Load" execution can be configured to only load logs to Server (single child process) leaving other processes to be executed within another "Import Load" on a centralized computer.
 ### Application runs on Windows, Linux & MacOS - Database runs on MySQL & MariaDB
 ![Entity Relationship Diagram](./images/entity_relationship_diagram.png)
 ## Database designed for HTTP log data analysis